-Course Title GCSE Physical Education

-Overview This is a GCSE Qualification.
+Course Title GCSE Physical Education Overview This is a GCSE Qualification.
 40% of the course is coursework based.
 This includes your practical performance in three different areas and the completion of a personal exercise programme.
 60% of the course is assessed through examination.
-There are 2 exams: Fitness and Body Systems - 1hr 45mins and Health and Performance - 1 hr 15mins

-Limitations This course is open to all students, however an interest in sport is essential and students who are regular attendees to extra-curricular practices are well suited.
+There are 2 exams: Fitness and Body Systems - 1hr 45mins and Health and Performance - 1 hr 15mins Limitations This course is open to all students, however an interest in sport is essential and students who are regular attendees to extra-curricular practices are well suited.
 Most suitable for All students with a strong interest in sport who are keen to improve their sporting performance, as well as develop their knowledge of the contributing factors to a healthy active lifestyle.

-Qualification GCSE Physical Education

-gained

-Awarding Body and specification EDEXCEL

-Grading 9-1

-Main areas of - Fitness and Body Systems

-knowledge Applied Anatomy and Physiology

-understanding and Movement Analysis

-skills Physical Training

-Use of Data

-- Health and Performance

-Sports Psychology

-Socio-Cultural influences

-Health, fitness and Wellbeing Use of data - Practical performance in 3 sports.
+Qualification gained GCSE Physical Education Awarding Body and specification EDEXCEL Grading 9-1 Main areas of knowledge - Fitness and Body Systems understanding and skills Applied Anatomy and Physiology Movement Analysis Physical Training Use of Data - Health and Performance Sports Psychology Socio-Cultural influences Health, fitness and Wellbeing Use of data - Practical performance in 3 sports.
 Assessment Component 1 - Exam 1hr 45mins - 36% - Fitness and Body Systems.
 Component 2 - Exam 1hr 15mins - 24% - Health and Performance.
 Component 3 - Practical Performance - 30% - Performance in 3 sports.
-(One must be a team activity + one must be an individual activity) Component 4 - Personal Exercise Programme - 10% Allows progression A-level Physical Education or Level 3 BTEC/Cambridge National to Expenses involved Non-compulsory Climbing trip approx. £140.
-Curriculum Leader Mr J Wharton - john.wharton@thirskschool.org
+(One must be a team activity + one must be an individual activity) Component 4 - Personal Exercise Programme - 10% Allows progression to A-level Physical Education or Level 3 BTEC